What Is Franchising?

 Franchisees are essentially your students

-Your instructions must be so clear that virtually anyone can understand the instructions and can never be misinterpreted.
+Your instructions must be so clear that virtually anyone can understand them and can never be misinterpreted.
 After all, your franchisees will likely have different personalities.
-But every location must live up to the same standards, especially regarding customer service and the quality of your products or services.
+However, every location must meet the same standards, especially regarding customer service and the quality of your products or services.

-And though you will also provide personal support to franchisees, your written documents should still give them all the information they need to successfully run the business.
+Though you will also provide personal support to franchisees, your written documents should still give them all the information they need to run the business successfully.
+In many ways, you want to do what you can to protect franchisees, as their success translates to your success.

 Not sure if your instructions are detailed enough?
 If so, you should talk to other franchisors as well as franchisees.
-Franchisors can tell you how they went about developing their operations manual, whereas franchisees can reveal whether or not they feel that their franchisor’s operations manual was sufficiently informative.
+Franchisors can tell you how they developed their operations manual, whereas franchisees can reveal whether or not they feel that their franchisor’s operations manual was sufficiently informative.

 Step 2: Is Your Business Ready For Franchising?

 As you compile the contents of your operations manual, you may find that certain aspects of your management style are difficult to explain.
 This is another reason why the operations manual is step one.
-You are essentially evaluating your business model to see if a stranger can replicate it.
-The truth is, some businesses are simply not suited for franchising.
+You evaluate your business model to see if a stranger can replicate it.
+The truth is, some businesses are not suited for franchising.

 So, if you’re not confident that another person will be able to replicate your business model, you may be better off foregoing this expansion strategy.
 The franchising process is already arduous enough.
-It will only be more stressful if you’re always worried that you’re going down the wrong path.
+It will only be more stressful if you’re always worried about going down the wrong path.

 Evaluate Your Success

-After evaluating your business model, the next step is to evaluate your success.
+After evaluating your business model, the next step is to assess your success.
 Businesses should only consider opening up additional locations when there is too much demand for the first location to meet independently.
-Along with a strong customer base, your business should have a strong reputation.
+Your company should have a strong reputation along with a strong customer base.
 New franchises often rely on word of mouth to gain new customers.
 People who have already heard of your company must associate it with the great success you’ve had thus far.

 Also, think about why your business is so successful in the first place.
 Do your products or services fill a particular role in your local community?
 Do many of your customers visit your business because they know you?
 If your business’s success is directly attributed to your local following, you might not see the same progress if you open locations in different areas.